jtablesaw/tablesaw/README.md

 __Tablesaw__ is a Java dataframe similar to Pandas in Python, and the R data frame.
 If you work with data in Java, it may save you time and effort.

-Tablesaw also supports descriptive statistics and data visualization.
-It integrates well with the Java machine learning library, Smile.
+Tablesaw also supports descriptive statistics and data visualization, and integrates well with the Java machine learning library, Smile.

 You can use tablesaw-core, which is the dataframe library itself, by adding a dependency: